 Of all the things in this world to cook or bake, I seriously never thought pancakes would give me such a hard time.
-But this stack right here has been about 2 months in the making.
+But this stack of pumpkin paleo pancakes right here has been about 2 months in the making.
 And let me tell you, eight weeks of failure ridden, Sunday morning breakfasts was getting pretty annoying.

 I find breakfast to be one of the hardest meals to do grain free.
 I know so many paleo advocates out there will say, “just treat it like another meal!” but here’s the thing…I don’t want to!
 I freakin live for breakfast.
 I go to sleep the night before thinking about it, when I randomly wake up in the middle of the night, it’s the first thing that pops into my head and I just flat out refuse to let my restaurant quality waffle maker sit unused in a corner cabinet while I eat chicken and broccoli or some other “dinner” meal first thing in the morning.
 Not happening.
 So I googled paleo pancakes a few months back and let me just say this, just because it’s on the internet, does NOT mean it’s good.

 The amount of disgusting paleo pancake recipes out there is mind boggling.
 I’m not naming any names, but just be prepared to waste a lot of eggs, bananas and almond flour if you’re ever testing some out.
 If you want an eggy souffle like pancake, you might be in luck because that’s what most taste like.
 I, however, wanted a pancake that tasted like a pancake minus the flour part.
 Simple sounding, difficult in execution.

 So after trying other people’s recipes for 8 weeks to try and get that without any success, I gave up, got all my go-to paleo ingredients out, threw some pumpkin on the counter for good measure and totally winged it until I got a batter consistency I liked, crossed my fingers and came out with these pumpkin paleo pancakes.

 These are good.